Tukuler

 LOL Indeed your lyinass produces sh*t all day.
 Arrian makes it clear the main difference between Indians and Libyans (Africans) is that the former had straighter hair while the latter had woolier hair.
 Libyans also included Egyptians, you dummy!
 Arrian clearly stated that northern Indians looked very similar to Egyptians except in speech and HAIR, because Egyptians had wooly hair while Indians had straighter hair.
 The same comparison he makes with Ethiopians proper (of Libya) and then eastern Ethiopians (that of southern India)!
 By the way, the wavy hair of some Egyptians and Nubians is not the same as the long straighter hair of Indians.

-From Herdotus' Histories: The Persian Wars All the tribes (northern Indians) which I have mentioned live together like the brute beasts: they have also all the same tint of skin, which approaches that of the Ethiopians.
+All the tribes (northern Indians) which I have mentioned live together like the brute beasts: they have also all the same tint of skin, which approaches that of the Ethiopians.
 Their country is a long way from Persia towards the south, nor had king Darius ever any authority over them.

 So you see the distinction between Ethiopian (southern Nile Valley) and Egyptian (north Nile Valley) was the same as Eastern Ethiopian (south Indian) and Indian (Indus Valley/north Indian).
 Where Ethiopians were very black while those to there north not as much but still approached them in color!

-Posts: 26236 | From: Atlanta, Georgia, USA | Registered: Feb 2005
+Posts: 26236 | From: Atlanta, Georgia, USA | Registered: Feb 2005 | IP: Logged | Report this post to a Moderator

 That is not projecting it's showing that the skin tone as indicated by Manilius can be found in many places from the Near East to Central Asia and the Americas.
-What is project is assuming extra categories that are not in the translation and making self conceived charts that are not in the text

 Anybody can read the Manilius and see how people like the below Kirgiz Turk and Inuit do indeed fit into the range of who Manilius if looking at them would say that their skin tone is black and within the range he outlined, a range where the Maure (BLACK) people are at lightest end of a graded spectrum of dark skinned people.

 I'm sure Tukuler will take the fifth but if he had to give an honest answer I would bet money that he would not say the above persons do not fall within the range of dark skinned people that Manilius mentions begining with Ethiopians and ending with Maure (later: Moors).
-And that is beyond obvious in considering these persons and other examples

-Anybody who doesn't admit to it is a believer in racial concepts.
 That is why you're afrocentrics, you are trying to correct by reversing and intentional omission

-Posts: 42918 | From: , | Registered: Jan 2010
+Posts: 42918 | From: , | Registered: Jan 2010 | IP: Logged | Report this post to a Moderator

-Phoebus harenosis Afrorum pulvere terris 728 exsiccat populos, et Mauretania nomen oris habet titulumque suo fert ipsa colore.
+oris habet titulumque suo fert ipsa colore.

 G.P.
 Goold translation